liamkf/msfastbuild/README.md

 msfastbuild is a small utility to make it easier to use FASTBuild with vcxproj and solution files.
 The goal is to be able to take advantage of FASTBuild's nifty caching and distribution without having to hack out a bff file (FASTBuild's build format) as it can be confusing for newbies and annoying if it's not your project.
 The bff file it generates can also be a good starting point for a custom made bff file!
 It hashes the Visual Studio projects so it will only regenerate the bff file if things change and can take advantage of FASTBuild's speedy 'nothing to build' checks.

-To use it you need Visual Studio 2015 R3 installed and the FBuild.exe somewhere in your path (or to specify where it is using the -b argument).
+To use it you need Visual Studio 2015 R3 installed.
+You also need the [FBuild.exe](http://fastbuild.org/docs/download.html) either somewhere in your path, or to specify where it is using the -b argument on the commandline, or in VSIX msfastbuild options if you are using the VSIX.
 By default it passes -dist to FASTBuild, and relies on using the FASTBuild caching environment variables to control caching behaviour (i.e. it doesn't pass anything by default).

 It's very much a work in progress, but I have been able to use it successfully with most of the Visual Studio 2015 projects I have lying around.
 If you're not using the VSIX (plugin for Visual Studio 2015) which adds "FASTBuild Project" and "FASTBuild solution" to the Build menu, you can also use it from the commandline.
 If you were building say...
 SDL with the following command line: